verekia/js-stack-from-scratch/7-client-browserify/README.md

-- Create a `static` folder at the root of your project, and add the following `index.html` file to it:
+- Create a `dist` folder at the root of your project, and add the following `index.html` file to it:

 ```html
 <!doctype html>